Quasi-isometric embedding from the generalised Thompson's group $T_n$ to $T$: Background

+A tree pair as described above can be associated with some piecewise-linear functions mapping $[0,1]$ to itself and we call the former tree the ``source tree" and the later tree the ``target tree".

-Next, we introduce an equivalence relation on the set $\mathscr{T}$.
-For a tree pair $(\mathcal{U}, \mathcal{V})$, when we attach the roots of two 2-carets to each of the leaves on $\mathcal{U}$ and $\mathcal{V}$ with the same numeric labeling, the corresponding piecewise-linear function is still the same.
-This procedure of attaching a pair of 2-carets is called ``simple expansion".
+For a tree pair $(\mathcal{U}, \mathcal{V})$, when we attach the roots of two 2-carets to each of the leaves on $\mathcal{U}$ and $\mathcal{V}$ with the same numeric labeling, the corresponding piecewise-linear function is preserved and we call this procedure ``simple expansion".
 Similarly, when we delete two 2-carets with the same labeling at its leaves on each tree, the resulting tree pair still represents the same piecewise-linear function, ``simple contraction".

 Note that ``simple expansion" of a tree pair here is different from the expansion of a single tree that we described above.
 A tree pair is reduced, if one can apply no more simple contractions on it.

 We define an equivalence relation $\sim$ on the set of tree pairs $\mathscr{T}$ as follows.
 Let $(\mathcal{T}, \mathcal{S})$ and $(\mathcal{T}', \mathcal{S}') \in \mathscr{T}$, we say that $(\mathcal{T}, \mathcal{S}) \sim (\mathcal{T}', \mathcal{S}')$, if one can be obtained from the other by applying finite number of simple expansions and contractions.
 We hence denote the equivalence class of $(\mathcal{T}, \mathcal{S})$ by $[(\mathcal{T}, \mathcal{S})]$.
 It is proved in \cite{JSM01} that every element of $F$ is represented by a unique reduced tree pair.